So Fine (film): Box officeSo Fine was filmed on a budget of $9,800,000, and in its three weeks in theaters, grossed a total of $9,381,808, and was considered a financial loss.

+Bergman later reflected, "The movie was a bomb, but I must say that, to this day, some of the funniest things I’ve ever done were in that movie.
+Jack Warden’s performance was hysterical.
+The opera sequence.
+The whole on-going thing between Warden and the buyers.
+For sheer, piss-in-the-pants funny, the movie has some of the best dialogue I've ever written."

 In culture

 In 1996, Joanne Slokevage filed a patent for a “garment rear,” which described cut-out areas on the rear of various bottom garments (pants, shorts, dresses, etc.), which a closure-secured fabric flap would cover or uncover, as the wearer chose.
 The patent was eventually rejected in Federal Circuit Court as unregistrable.
 In Slokevage's patent filing, a non-patent citation is included referencing So Fine.

-Prior to Slokevage's patent filing and publication, in a pre-release interview, Lobell said that neither he, nor Bergman, nor Warner Bros (the distributor of So Fine) had immediate intentions to manufacture the jeans from the film, he did note that between the producer, director, and distributor, they collectively held a copyright on the design, and had consulted with manufacturers.
+Prior to Slokevage's patent filing and publication, in a pre-release interview, Lobell said that neither he nor Bergman nor Warner Bros (the distributor of So Fine) had immediate intentions to manufacture the jeans from the film, he did note that between the producer, director and distributor, they collectively held a copyright on the design, and had consulted with manufacturers.
 However, there is no record of any dispute between the three parties and Slokevage with respect to patent D410689.